calculquebec/pennylane-snowflurry/README.md

 # pennylane-snowflurry

-This is a [PennyLane](https://pennylane.ai/) plugin allowing to use Anyon Systems' API to run quantum circuits on their quantum computer.
+The PennyLane-Snowflurry plugin provides a PennyLane device that allows the use of Anyon Systems' Snowflurry quantum computing platform with PennyLane.

+[Penylane](https://pennylane.ai/) is a cross-platform Python library for quantum machine learning, automatic differentiation, and optimization of hybrid quantum-classical computations.

+[Snowflurry](https://snowflurry.org/) is a quantum computing framework developed in Julia by Anyon Systems and aims to provide access to quantum hardware and simulators.

-This package makes use of dependencies such as PyJulia and PyCall to communicate with the Julia package [Snowflurry](https://snowflurry.org/).
+PennyLane-Snowflurry makes use of dependencies such as PyJulia and PyCall to allow interfacing between Python and Julia, and thus between PennyLane and Snowflurry.

 ## Project structure